jupyterlab-contrib/jupyterlab_code_formatter/docs/how-to-use.rst

 .. important::

     This uses the default formatter defined in config.
-See <TODO> for more info.
+See :ref:`Changing Default Formatter` for more info.

 Simple Usage (Selected All Cells)